 With the need for safety and accessibility in mind – at your end destination and through your stops along the way – consider these interior mobility equipment storage options for your driving holiday:

-- Cargo barrier – these can be put to good use within your car (especially station wagons) to help secure unoccupied wheelchairs and scooters, and their accessories, in the back.
-This is important in case of an accident but also more generally, so the driver and passengers aren’t caught unawares while on the road.
+These can be put to good use within your car to help secure unoccupied wheelchairs and scooters, and their accessories, in the back.
+This is especially the case for station wagons.
+It is important in case of an accident but also more generally, so the driver and passengers aren’t caught unawares while on the road.

-In many places you’ll take a road trip, the longer you travel the more likely you’ll be exposed to rainy, windy or otherwise unpleasant weather.
+In many places, the longer you travel the more likely you’ll be exposed to different weather.
+By this we mean rain, wind, hail or otherwise unpleasant weather.
 Anything you can easily access before or soon after getting out of the car is a winner.

 Another essential – insurance

-Just as travel insurance is considered a necessity when you’re flying somewhere, insuring your vehicle and mobility equipment is crucial when road tripping (and for daily life too!).
+Just as travel insurance is considered a necessity when you’re flying somewhere, insuring your vehicle and mobility equipment is crucial when road tripping.
+Same goes for daily life too!

 Protecting the vehicle and mobility equipment that give you the freedom to travel will provide peace of mind that, should they get into an accident or break, you’ll be covered.